raphaelcasimir/c999-scripts/README.md

 _Figure 1: a cornichon aigres-doux à la Russe_

 Licence is GPL v2 unless stated otherwise.
-Most of the time it will be stated "Do What the Fuck You Want to Public License".
+Most of the time it will be stated "WTFPL" or MIT.